 The Green Village is an initiative of TU Delft and Stichting Green Village.
 The platform is supported by the European Regional Development Fund, the Province of South-Holland, the municipality of Delft, Alliander, Gasterra, and many others.

 Home of innovation

-This article was first published in Home of Innovation – a magazine created by TU Delft’s Valorisation centre.
+This article was first published in Home of Innovation – a magazine created by TU Delft’s Innovation & Impact Centre.
 The publication features a series of interviews with TU Delft researchers and entrepreneurs and their innovative projects or ideas.